awawa-dev/HyperHDR/README.md

 * HDR/BT2020 color & gamma correction
 * Support for USB grabbers under Windows 10
 * Built-in audio visualization effects
-* Optimized multi-instances handling.
-You can use for example your TV LED strip alongside multiple WLED or Philips Hue light sources.
+* Optimized multi-instances.
+You can use for example your TV LED strip and multiple WLED or Philips Hue light sources.
 * Support for WS8212b/WS8213 RGB & SK6812RGBW ultrafast USB serial port AWA protocol for ESP8266 at 2000000 baud with data integrity check and white channel calibration: <a href="https://github.com/awawa-dev/HyperSerialEsp8266">HyperSerialEsp8266</a>.
 WLED fork is also available: <a href="https://github.com/awawa-dev/HyperSerialWLED">HyperSerialWLED</a>

 ##